ANAM CARA – Mirror in the Mirror

-Preview in occasion of the finissage of Endecameron 2020 digital edition
+Preview on the occasion of the finissage of Endecameron 20 digital edition

 August 19, 2020, 19:30 (GMT+1)

-UK Preview screening in occasion of SPILL YER TEA
+UK Preview screening on the occasion of SPILL YER TEA

 –Verena Stenke (VestAndPage), July 2020

-When the Covid-19 pandemic lockdowns brought Europe to a halt in March 2020, I went back to take refuge in my imagination and fantasy, because of the overall impossibility of producing and presenting any live performance works.
-And so came the vision of creating an imaginary place where we could meet our artist-colleagues, and continue to co-create body-based art collectively, despite being obliged to physically distance.
+When the Covid-19 pandemic lockdowns brought Europe to a halt in March 2020, I went to take refuge in my imagination because of the impossibility of producing live performance work.
+So came the vision of creating an imaginary place where we could encounter our artist-colleagues and continue co-creating art collectively, despite being obliged to physical distance.

-To provide a red thread linking the disparate elements of this story-non-story into a non-linear narrative I worked with the intersections of analogue and digital in creating our imaginary collective dwelling site, the "castle of mirroring books".
-In the film, this castle is part of a larger universe.
-It springs from an old photograph album that the figure of a White Bunny reads in a flowering garden.
+I needed a red thread to connect the seemingly disparate elements of the story-non-story into a non-linear narrative.
+Analogue and digital intersections were used to create our imaginary collective dwelling site, the "Castle of Mirroring Books".
+This castle is part of a larger universe springing from an old photograph album read by the White Bunny in a flowering garden in the film.
 The White Bunny is the tender raconteur: she opens the story through a poetic recall of the weeks of the lockdown.
-She bridges the artists' rooms with her cogitations on home, and guides us back to reality from evanescence, once the collective dreams fade away.
+She bridges the artists' rooms with her cogitations on home and guides us back to reality from evanescence once the collective dream fades away.